Purolator Filters: Foundation and early history

 The company was founded in 1923 as Motor Improvements, Incorporated in New York City.
 The company's Purolator (initially stylized PurOlator and sometimes Pur-O-Lator) oil filtration device, invented in 1922 by Ernest John Sweetland and George H. Greenhalgh, was standard equipment on early 1920s Chrysler automobiles after being launched on the Chrysler Six.
 The name Purolator was a portmanteau of pure oil later.
 The Purolator was the first modern automotive oil filter and reduced the need to flush a car's crankcase to clean out oil contaminants, at the time a regular and costly maintenance item.

 In 1924, Purolator filters were made available for retail sale for both passenger cars and trucks and Motor Improvements president James A. Abeles announced it had established a network of 2,600 sales, installation, and service stations across the US and Canada and had engaged ad firm MacManus, Inc. for a nationwide advertising campaign.

 The company later changed its name to the name of its most well-known brand, Purolator Products, Inc..

 Diversification

-In the 1950s and 1960s, Purolator, now headquartered in Rahway, New Jersey, diversified their operations by acquiring a variety of hardware and automotive parts manufacturers.
+In the 1950s and 1960s, Purolator, headquartered in Rahway, New Jersey, diversified their operations by acquiring a variety of hardware and automotive parts manufacturers.
 These included Bridgeport Manufacturing Co. in 1959 and in 1961, Hadbar, Inc. and On Mark Couplings, Inc. both of Los Angeles, California.
 Among its acquisitions in 1965 was Stant Inc., a Pine Bluff, Arkansas manufacturer of radiator and fuel caps which continued as an independent subsidiary of Purolator.